Benjamin Capps

 Research Interests

 Ben’s work investigates issues relating to the nexus between applied ethics, normative theory, and jurisprudence.
-His overall aim is to impart substantive theoretical guidance (or ethical grounding and critique) that has professional and wider social impact.
+His overall aim is to impart substantive ethical grounding and critique that has professional and wider social impact.

-In 2024, he was awarded a grant to lead a workshop at the Brocher Foundation in Geneva.
-The – project – The Ecological Genome Project and the Promises of Ecogenomics for Society – involved academics from around the world, and was supported by funding from the Johns Hopkins Medical School, Jackson Laboratory, and HUGO.
+In 2025, Ben coordinated a workshop on Re-examining the Assumptions: Population-Specific Reference Genomes, Genomic Sovereignty, and Common Human Heritage @ the HUGO Genome Meeting held in Durban, South Africa.
+He was awarded a grant in 2024 to lead a workshop at the Brocher Foundation in Geneva on The Ecological Genome Project and the Promises of Ecogenomics for Society.
+The workshop involved academics from around the world, and was supported by funding from the Johns Hopkins Medical School, Jackson Laboratory, and HUGO.
 He was the PI on the project ‘One Health, Zoonotic Diseases and Pandemic Planning: Creating a Bioethics Framework in Singapore’ (Ministry of Health, Singapore, 2014-16); and Workpackage Leader on ‘EPOCH: Ethics in Public Policy Making: The Case of Human Enhancement’ (European Commission, 2010-12).

 • Capps, B. 2022.
 One Health Ethics.
 Bioethics* 36(4): 348-355.